 Can you imagine how stressful that was for him?

-I thank God he is very patient.
-I might sound pathetic, but I guess I’ll call it the American fairy tale image (my marriage expectations) I had in my head of how things were “supposed” to be, mixed with associating my past knowledge and experiences in an abusive home.
+Thankfully, he is very patient.
+I might sound extreme, but I guess I’ll call it the American fairy tale image (my marriage expectations) I had in my head of how things were “supposed” to be, mixed with associating my traumas from the past and experiences in an abusive home where true rejection happened on a daily basis; it became a part of my expectations for the world and all those around me, including the man I loved.

-Things he did would set off triggers and I would be a mess.
+Things he did would trigger me and I would be a mess.

 He would have no idea why I was so emotional.
 Once I read this statement, my spouse always had the best intentions for me, it was like a wave of realization spread all over me.

-After realizing I had these insecurities, I had a conversation with him to let him know what I was going through.
-I told him I had realized how wrong I had been, and that I would try to get over these insecurities, but it wasn’t going to be easy.
+After realizing I had these insecurities, and deep rooted traumas to work through, I had a conversation with Marcus to let him know what I was going through.
+I told him I had realized how wrong I had been to assume he’d meant to hurt me like others in my past.
+I promised I would try to heal from these, but it wasn’t going to be easy, and I needed his understanding and patience.

 What we learned.